Reviews for FronteraFest Performances

 Gemma is so good at shifting characters that she can give us a middle-aged woman seducing her crofter husband and make us believe in both partners at the same time.

 Gemma Wilcox is a lively and inventive woman with a serious case of multiple comic personalities.
 Her two-act show Leela's Wheel runs about an hour and you never know who (or what) she's going to be next.This piece is dialogue-based, almost never in monologue style.
 One accepts fairly quickly her theatre convention of transferring instantly from one character to another by shift of position, body English, voice and accent.
-The impression is a bit like quick-cutting in …
+The impression is a bit like …

 Read more »